 Big Alaska, Big Meetings

 Because Anchorage has more meeting space than any other Alaska city, it is often selected by large groups.
 Big groups representing many industries and a wide range of interests have all discovered Anchorage is the perfect meeting place.
+The 2015 GLACIER Conference saw the sitting U.S. President, Secretary of State, ministers from a dozen Arctic nations and hundreds of others convene in Anchorage.
 The IEEE Transducers brought 1,100 delegates in 2015.
 The International Economic Development Council hosted their annual convention in the city in 2015 as well.
 The Council of State Governments convened in Anchorage with 1,800 people for their 2014 conference.
 EDI - Scoliosis Research Society's 2014 meeting in Anchorage brought 1,300 people to the Last Frontier.

 Groups often like Anchorage so much they repeat their visit.
 The National Association of Development Organizations liked the 2008 conference in Anchorage enough to book again for 2017.
 Ducks Unlimited has flocked to Anchorage three times recently for annual meetings: 1995, 2007, and 2016.
 The Aerospace Medical Association held its first Anchorage conference in 2004 with 1,600 delegates, and returned in 2011.
 The Alaska Federation of Natives regularly holds their annual convention in Anchorage, drawing nearly 4,000 people from across Alaska.
 The AFN Convention is the largest representative annual gathering in the United States of any indigenous peoples.